kwantlin/research-website/content/about/_index.md

 **I** am a 1st year Ph.D. student in Computer Science at Princeton University, advised by [Prof. Ryan Adams.][1]
 I also collaborate with [Prof. Naomi Leonard][2] at Princeton and [Prof. Pranav Rajpurkar][3] at Harvard Medical School.
 Previously, I received my M.S.E. from Princeton University and my A.B from Harvard University, where my thesis was advised by [Prof. David Parkes.][4]

 My research interests center around the design of algorithms for machine learning and multi-agent systems that are flexible, robust, and generalizable, with applications in engineering, natural sciences, and the arts.
-Recently, I'm particularly interested in decentralized morphogenesis and the joint evolution of control and morphology in nature and reproducing these properties in engineered systems.
+Recently, I've been thinking about decentralized morphogenesis and the joint evolution of control and morphology in nature and reproducing these properties in engineered systems.

 [1]: https://www.cs.princeton.edu/~rpa/
 [2]: https://naomi.princeton.edu/